Lab 4 — Customer Research

 Design a function young-customers

-that filters only the customers who are under 30 years old.
+that takes a table and returns a new table that has only customers who are under 30 years old.

 Problem 2